orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 ## Schema design, or "How I learned to stop worrying and love nested databases"

+### Adding a practice counter to each piece

+### Wrapping it all inside of a user database

+### What just happened?

+You just nested multiple databases inside of your pieces database, and then nested ALL of that inside a user database, connected by their addresses.

 * Resolves #[365](https://github.com/orbitdb/orbit-db/issues/365)
 * Resolves #[438](https://github.com/orbitdb/orbit-db/issues/438)
 * Resolves #[381](https://github.com/orbitdb/orbit-db/issues/381)